-If Photo Stream is not working on iPhone or iPad, you won’t be able see iCloud Photos on your device.
-You should be able to get Photo Stream working on your device, using troubleshooting steps as provided below.
+If Photo Stream is not working on your iPhone or iPad, you should be able to fix this problem using troubleshooting steps as provided below.

 The Photo Stream feature on iPhone allows users to upload up to 10,000 photos to iCloud and share them across all your Apple devices like iPad, iPod, Mac and Apple TV.

 When Photo Stream is not working on iPhone, you may find it difficult to upload photos to My Photo Stream or find that Photos from other devices not showing up on “My Photo Stream Album” in the Photos App.